 MPs vote to reunite familiesFollowing our campaign, thousands of people contacted their MPs to urge them to make it easier for refugee families to be reunited in the UK.
-As a result, in March 2018 131 MPs voted in favour a new law that would do this.
+As a result, in March 2018 131 MPs voted in favour of a new law that would do this.

 Welfare for refugees with disabilitiesWe challenged an out-dated law denying refugee children access to disability benefits.
 As a result of our pressure, the courts ruled that this discrimination was unlawful.
 Resettled refugees with disabilities can now access the support they need.

 20,000 Syrians to be resettledWe campaigned for the government to resettle more Syrian refugees and recognise their status as refugees.
 We won – resettled Syrian refugees can now access university and travel to other countries to see their families.
 And the government has committed to resettle 20,000 Syrians by 2020.